 The Distinguished Visitor Program replaced the Lecture Series in 2004.

-The Executive Committee takes great pleasure in announcing that Professor Michael J. Gerhardt is the Order of the Coif Distinguished Visitor for 2020 and 2021.
+The Executive Committee takes great pleasure in announcing that Professor Melissa Murray is the Order of the Coif Distinguished Visitor for 2022.

 ELIGIBILITY TO HOST